 So, I guess we are supposed to be a little outraged and fearful regarding ancient acts of Adrian Dix but merely amused by one more Gordon Campbell protégé gone wrong in the present.
-Warren White, a thoughtful Northern Insights contributor, nailed Palmer for his journalistic failings with a comment posted on the Vancouver Sun website:
+Warren White, a thoughtful In-Sights contributor nailed Palmer for journalistic failings with a comment posted on the Vancouver Sun website:

 When in doubt, make a joke about it?

 The information just released could lead in many directions for a real journalist Why is Kash Heed still sitting as an MLA?
 Why hasn’t the special prosecutor moved on this yet?
 What role did a Global TV reporter play in the possible fraudulent election of a prominent MLA?
 What rules govern the conduct of media in political campaigns?
 How does an acting CEO of Elections BC make crucial decisions on whether MLA’s have breached their duties to the public when he has to return to a job in the legislature?

 Instead of these, we get laugh lines… “more like a candidate for a glue factory…”

 Wake up Palmer – you can’t just gloss this over – Kash Heed should be going to jail.